Football - La Liga

 26/04/2026

-2 min
+3 min

-The women's world record also falls
+The women's world record and Marta Galimany's milestone also fall

 In the women's race, the world record has also fallen.
 Tigst Assefa, from Ethiopia, won after breaking her own world record with a time of 2 hours, 15 minutes, and 41 seconds.
 The Ethiopian athlete already held, with 2:15.50 since April 27, 2025, the best universal mark in a marathon, a success also achieved in London.
-On this occasion, she surpassed the Kenyans Hellen Obiri (2h15:53) and Joyciline Jepkosgei (2h15:55) at the finish line.
+On this occasion, she surpassed Kenyans Hellen Obiri (2h15:53) and Joyciline Jepkosgei (2h15:55) at the finish line.

 stats